Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Introduction

+The optimal choices of biases in our improvement of Ravi et al.\cite{ravi2021exploiting} attack were done heuristically by brute-forcing all possibilities.
+A Jupyter Notebook with our methods is available at the following link:

 The paper is structured as follows.
-In Section \ref{sec:prel} we introduce notations, as well as detail the LPR framework and the different primitives using the framework in the NIST PQC third round.
-The ciphertext malleability is presented in Section \ref{sec:attack} with the seminal work of Ravi et al. \cite{ravi2021exploiting} and our further extension of their attack to the FrodoKEM algorithm.
-The countermeasure is discussed throughout Section \ref{sec:countermeasure}, with descriptions of its overall strategy, extension to the entirety of the \KDec, scalability, compatibility with other generic countermeasures as well as a discussion on its impact against other SCAs.
+In Section \ref{sec:prel} we introduce notations and detail the LPR framework and the different primitives that use this framework in the third round of the NIST PQC competition.
+Ciphertext malleability is presented in Section \ref{sec:attack} with the seminal work of Ravi et al. \cite{ravi2021exploiting} and our further extension of their attack to the FrodoKEM algorithm.
+A generalisation of the attack is also discussed.
+The countermeasure is discussed throughout Section \ref{sec:countermeasure}, with descriptions of its overall strategy, extension to the entirety of \KDec, scalability, compatibility with other generic countermeasures, as well as a discussion on its impact against other SCAs.
 Section \ref{sec:conclusion} concludes the paper.